babdor/DCZia-CTF2022/README.md

 have Will give folks who get a drink a flag

 this is just a fun way for some interaction and tasty coffee

+## mattermost / zoom flag

+put a flag in the mattermost or maybe zoom chat?